 It is my hope that I will be able to continue to serve the families in the area as well as my grandfather did for over 60 years.

 I am a member of the West Bend Noon Rotary Club and Holy Angels Church.
-At Holy Angels, I occasionally help out with Liturgy of the Word for Children and volunteer to sing with the cantor choir for weekend Mass, and also for Christmas Day Mass and Easter Mass.
-Singing with this talented group has given me the opportunity to meet some wonderful people and to improve my back-up singing skills.
+At Holy Angels, I sing with the cantor choir for weekend Mass, and also for special occasion Masses, such as Christmas and Easter.
+Singing with this talented group has given me the opportunity to meet some wonderful people and to improve my singing skills.
 I also love to spend time with my niece and nephews.

 Growing up in the business prepared me for this career.
 It started when I was a child and would "help" my grandpa with chores around the building.
 I say help but I am sure I slowed him down quite a bit.
 I cherish the times I was able to spend with my grandpa and realize just how much he taught me.